 In cases where an individual is found eligible for waiver services, but Medicaid eligibility has not been determined, they should apply for Medicaid as the next step.
-Additionally, we provide resources for families, including the DD Services Eligibility brochure, videos on our website, and direct outreach letters that inform families of the need to apply for Medicaid before proceeding with waiver services.
+Additionally, DHHS provides resources for families, including the DD Services Eligibility brochure, videos on the DD website, and direct outreach letters that inform families of the need to apply for Medicaid before proceeding with waiver services.